 Whether it’s soap, hair, or other debris, you’ll need to unclog your shower’s drain so that it can function.
 Otherwise, the water can overflow and eventually cause wet patches that seep into the flooring and down into the ceiling of the room below.

-You can typically unclog a shower drain using boiling water, baking soda, or vinegar.
+You can typically unclog a shower drain and also bathtubs using boiling water, baking soda, or vinegar.
 If that doesn’t work, you may need to contact a professional plumber to inspect what’s causing the clog.

 Broken or Outdated Shower Faucet